SkylarPlayz348/Open-PS2-Loader/README.md

 I will try my best to keep the official OPL code up to date where possible.

 ## Current Issues:
 1. The menu is available and games load in the menu as well as cover art when provided but the games don't boot.
-I have taken out(aka commented out) the boot logic to prevent a soft lock.
+2. Looks at all devices regardless if enabled(possible feature?)

 ## Other Tweaks:
 Yes I am adding my own tweaks